Duck Leg Confit

 - Salt and pepper to taste

-- 3. In a bowl, layer quinoa, roasted vegetables, and shredded duck.
-Drizzle with lemon juice before serving.
+- 2. In a bowl, combine cooked quinoa, roasted vegetables, and shredded duck.

 Duck Leg Confit and Sweet Potato Hash

-A hearty breakfast hash made with duck leg confit and sweet potatoes, perfect for a nutritious start to your day.
+A hearty breakfast hash made with duck leg confit, sweet potatoes, and fresh herbs, perfect for a nutritious start to the day.

 - 2 duck leg confits